vladbv/daily-coding-problem/README.md

 Suppose you are given a table of currency exchange rates, represented as a 2D array.
 Determine whether there is a possible arbitrage: that is, whether there is some sequence of trades you can make, starting with some amount A of any currency, so that you can end up with some amount greater than A of that currency.

 There are no transaction costs and you can trade fractional quantities
+<h2>Problem 27</h2>
+This problem was asked by Google.

+Given an array of strictly the characters 'R', 'G', and 'B', segregate the values of the array so that all the Rs come first, the Gs come second, and the Bs come last.
+You can only swap elements of the array.

+Do this in linear time and in-place.

+For example, given the array ['G', 'B', 'R', 'R', 'B', 'R', 'G'], it should become ['R', 'R', 'R', 'G', 'G', 'B', 'B'].